EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Goal: compute a $k$-anonymous version of a social network graph minimizing the number of added edges.

+Can the intuition utilized in this context be used also in the previous contexts?
+No, because the dataset will cease to be truthful (even though the majority of the tuples will still be).
+Can duplicating the data be an effective solution?
+No, because if the respondent is population unique, it will still be exposed.

 ----------------------------------------------------------------

 #### $k$-anonymous data mining
-Privacy preserving data mining techniques depend on the definition of privacy capturing what information is sensitive in the original data and should then be protected.<br />
+Privacy preserving [[Data Mining |data mining]] techniques depend on the definition of privacy capturing what information is sensitive in the original data and should then be protected.<br />
-$k$-anonymous data mining aims at ensuring that the data mining results do not violate the $k$-anonymity requirement over the original data.<br />
+**$k$-anonymous data mining** aims at ensuring that the data mining results do not violate the $k$-anonymity requirement over the original data.<br />
 Threats to $k$-anonymity can arise from performing mining on a collection of data maintained in a private table $PT$ subject to $k$-anonymity constraints.
 E.g.:
 - **association rule mining**;
 - **classification mining**.